-I took Cara for her two-week check-up and the doctor noticed that she had a cough.
-I had been taking her out with me every time I left the house.
+I took my baby for her two-week check-up and the doctor noticed that she had a cough.
+I had been taking her out too much.
 I just didn’t realise that she was so small and delicate and maybe being out and about every day wasn’t the best thing for her.

 I coped with Cara, but when my second came along, things got a whole lot more complicated.
 It was then that I learned why Kitzinger really meant about the ‘peril’ of the Fourth Trimester.

 *Plan for 5 days in the bed, 5 days on the bed, 5 days around the bed…

 *Organise a meal train for your first few days home.
 You could also cook an extra batch of dinner whenever you can.
 Freeze it for use during the post birth period.

 *Figure out a housework plan.
 Who is going to do the cleaning?
 Walk the dog?
 Bins?
 Laundry?